|

 appeared undisturbed with no visible

 blood."
-The large screen
+The large screen television

-television had at least seven pieces
+had at least seven pieces of stereo

-top of it, two or
+and other equipment on top of it, two or

-small speakers, and several DVD or CD
+three small speakers, and several DVD

-tapes all
+or CD tapes all undisturbed even

-undisturbed even though it had been
+though it had been moved about three

-where it was firm against the
+feet to a position where it was firm

-wall, entirely
+against the wall, entirely blocking

-blocking the bedroom doorway of the
+the bedroom doorway of the

 master bedroom when officers

 arrived.
-The master bedroom room
+The master bedroom room is

-is where the Vitale/Horowitz guns were
+where the Vitale/Horowitz guns were

-there were guns kept in the
+kept.
+Who knew there were guns kept in

-bedroom?
-This seemingly relevant
+the bedroom?
+This seemingly

-question was never asked of Daniel
+relevant question was never asked of

-Horowitz.
+Daniel Horowitz.

 Vitale's

-had also detailed large
+maid had also detailed large wads of

-wads of cash that were retrieved by
+cash that were retrieved by Vitale

-Vitale from the bedroom (see
+from the bedroom (see below), yet

-below), yet Daniel Horowitz said they
+Daniel Horowitz said they really did

-really did not keep cash in the
+not keep cash in the house.
+Another

-had a large gold coin collection.
+person claimed Daniel had a large gold

-missing from the trailer except
+claimed nothing was missing from the

-possibly a pair of his jeans.
+of his jeans.

 There are bloody marks on the outside

-unlock the front door.
-It's
+would use to unlock the front door.

-used a house key during the commission
+It's probable someone used a house key

-of the murder and according to
+during the commission of the murder

-the defense expert medical examiner,
+and according to the defense expert

-was the possible weapon used to
+medical examiner, was the possible

-inscribe the mark on her back.
+weapon used to inscribe the mark on

 Marks on the inside of the door look

-as if someone was trying to turn
+as if someone was trying to turn the

-There are also clearly cuff prints
+are also clearly cuff prints from a

 sweatshirt overlayed on the arm print.